Car charging

 HA Charging Slot Automation

-In Home Assistant (Settings / Automation & Scenes), create an automation to monitor the Predbat car charging slot sensor and turn the charger on and off according to the Predbat plan:
+In Home Assistant (Settings / Automation & Scenes), create an automation to monitor the Predbat car charging slot sensor and turn the charger on and off according to the Predbat plan (the numeric entity id's below would need replacing with the appropriate sensor name for your car charger):

 alias: Car Charging Slot